-2. After installation everything should be preconfigured, and you can immediately start adding a translation project as described below.
+2. After installation everything should be preconfigured and you can immediately start to add a translation project as described below.

-For more info, including how to retrieve the generated admin password, see Running Weblate on OpenShift 2.
+For more information, including on how to retrieve the generated admin password, see Running Weblate on OpenShift 2.

-4.14.7 Adding translation
+5.14.6 Adding translation

-1. Open the admin interface (http://localhost/admin/) and create the project you want to translate.
+1. Open admin interface (http://localhost/admin/) and create project you want to translate.
 See Project configuration for more details.

-All you need to specify here is the project name and its website.
+All you need to specify here is project name and its website.

-- 2. Create a component which is the real object for translation it points to the VCS repository, and selects which files to translate.
-See Component configuration for more details. - The important fields here are: Component name, VCS repository address and mask for finding translatable files.
-Weblate supports a wide range of formats including gettext PO files, Android resource strings, iOS string properties, Java properties or Qt Linguist files, see Supported file formats for more details. - 3.
-Once the above is completed (it can be lengthy process depending on the size of your VCS repository, and number of messages to translate), you can start translating.
+2. Create component which is the real object for translating - it points to VCS repository and selects which files to translate.
+See Component configuration for more details.

+The important fields here being component name, VCS repository address and mask for finding translatable files.
+Weblate supports a wide range of formats including Gettext PO files, Android resource strings, iOS string properties, Java properties or Qt Linguist files, see Supported file formats for more details.

+3. Once the above is completed (it can be lengthy process depending on size of your VCS repository and number of messages to translate), you can start translating.